eupston/eidos_contemporary_website/README.md

 new branch test

-test issue #2 close out
+test issue #2 in progress